TL;DR

 Limited by inbox duration, not bandwidth.
 During the active period, no message size restrictions beyond the SMTP standard.
 NukeMail accepts emails up to 25MB.

-Free tier has a 10MB monthly bandwidth limit for forwarded emails.
-This can be a real constraint if you receive image-heavy emails or newsletters with embedded media.
-Paid tiers increase bandwidth to 100MB (Lite) or unlimited (Pro).
+The free tier limits you to 10MB of bandwidth per month for forwarded emails.
+This constraint matters if you receive image-heavy emails or newsletters with embedded media.
+Paid tiers raise that bandwidth to 100MB for Lite users or provide unlimited access for Pro users.

 Address Longevity

-Permanent aliases that persist until you delete them.
-Ideal for long-term use across services you actually care about.
-You can deactivate aliases without deleting them, preserving the option to reactivate later.
+These aliases stay active until you decide to remove them.
+They are perfect for long-term use with services you actually care about.
+You can deactivate an alias instead of deleting it, which keeps the option to reactivate it later if you need to.

 Reply and Send